niyue/pcvis/README.md

 ```

 # usage
 Visualize a given file's page cache status like below.
-In the visualized image, the white dots indicate the part of the file is in the page cache.
+In the visualized image, the white dots indicate the part of the file that is in the page cache.
 ```
 pcstat -json -pps /path/to/my_file | jq '.[0].status' | pps.py | spark
 ```